Are you familiar with these murderers and famous serial killers in Colorado?

 The End of Colorado's Rocky Past?

-These are just a few of the countless other serial killers in the history of Colorado, but there are many others.
+These are just a few of the countless other American serial killers in the history of Colorado, but there are many others.
 What famous gruesome murders or serial killers do you remember?

 If you geek out about serial killers or are a true crime addict who can't get enough murder in your diet, check out our serial killer collection and add some carnage to your closet!